 How can schools develop children’s social and emotional skills?

 Social and emotional skills should be developed from an early age and taught throughout the curriculum and school life.
 These skills can be taught an integrated in some of the following ways:

 All children should have access to high-quality lessons designed to build and strengthen their social and emotional skills.

 Health and wellbeing lessons should not be used as one-off activities or time fillers.
 They should also not be led by school staff who may not have a good knowledge of the children in the class (it’s important to be aware of themes that could trigger some children, or make them feel uncomfortable or upset – staff should be mindful of children who may be affected and put extra support in place) .

-PSHE and SMSC lessons can offer excellent opportunities to:
+Health and wellbeing lessons can offer excellent opportunities to:

 - further develop children's social and emotional skills and promote wellbeing

 - normalise discussion on mental health and minimise stigma

 - help children stay safe and manage risks that might undermine their mental health.

 Whole-school programmes are aimed at all children.
 There are lots of programmes (most of which are paid-for) that have been proven to help promote children’s social and emotional skills and mental health.

-These programmes can be delivered to all children as part of PSHE activity.
+These programmes can be delivered to all children as part of health and wellbeing activity.
 These lessons and activities should build on the skills learned each year during primary school.
 Many good quality programmes require a license to be purchased, although staff training can often be included in these costs.